 - Acquisitions of any assets, including inheritances or gifts, stock dividends or rights issues;

 - Disposals of assets.
 Capital Gains Tax (CGT) does not apply to all assets, and it can be easy to get caught out when you do dispose of an asset that falls within the regime.
-In addition, there is a requirement to report any disposals of UK residential property and pay CGT due within 30 days of the disposal date if the completion date was between 6 April 2020 and 26 October 2021 and within 60 days of disposal if the completion date was on or after 27 October 2021.
+In addition, there is a requirement to report any disposals of UK residential property and pay CGT due within 60 days of disposal.
 This requirement does not apply where there would be no CGT charge (for example on disposal of your main residence where it qualifies for full Private Residence Relief).
 For more information on the 60 day reporting requirements, please click here.

 - You or your partner receiving Child Benefit.
-If you have received Child Benefit, and either you or your partner has income in excess of £50,000, the Child Benefit received will need to be included the tax return of the higher earner; and
+If you have received Child Benefit, and either you or your partner has income in excess of £50,000, the Child Benefit received will need to be included on the tax return of the higher earner.

 - Making payments under a student or postgraduate loan.
-If you do make any payments under these loans, you should give your adviser a copy of your latest statement and also (for student loans) confirm whether you have a Plan 1 or Plan 2 loan.
+If you do make any payments under these loans, you should give your adviser a copy of your latest statement and also (for student loans) confirm whether you have a Plan 1, Plan 2 or Plan 4 loan.

 If any of these apply to you, make sure that you let your adviser know when you send them information for this year’s tax return.
 This is not an exhaustive list – we would recommend that you tell your accountant or tax adviser of any changes to your financial position, even if they seem to have no bearing on tax, so that they can advise you of any impact.

 If you have any questions regarding the matters discussed here please get in touch with your usual Saffery Champness contact or speak to Robert Langston, National Tax Partner: E: [email protected]